gatewayitconsulting/montanyewedding/README.md

 ## Documentation
-The documentation for the Material Kit PRO React is hosted at our [website](https://demos.creative-tim.com/material-kit-pro-react/#/documentation/tutorial).
+The documentation for the Montanye Wedding is hosted at our [website](https://demos.creative-tim.com/material-kit-pro-react/#/documentation/tutorial).

 ## File Structure